 V ISIT YESTERDAY . . . .
 TODAY

 History comes alive when you visit two of Brampton’s prominent historic homes where visitors can enjoy a glimpse of local pioneer life as it was in the mid 19th century.

 William and Mossie Bovaird, wanting to ensure the preservation of a reminder of our pioneer past, donated the house to the City of Brampton in 1985.
-The c1852 Historic Bovaird House, a classic five bay Georgian-style farmhouse sits in a two acre park-like setting along with the c1845 Pendergast Log House.
-The early log building was donated by a local developer who relocated the significant heritage building to the Bovaird property in 2016.
+The circa 1852 Historic Bovaird House, a classic five-bay Georgian-style farmhouse sits in a two-acre park-like setting along with the circa 1845 Pendergast Log House.
+The early log building was donated by a local developer who relocated the significant heritage building to the Bovaird property in 2015.

-Beginning in the early nineties, the museum was a created by ‘Friends of Historic Bovaird House’ a dedicated group comprised entirely of volunteers who maintain and operate the museum three days a week.
+Beginning in the early 1990's, the museum was created by ‘Friends of Historic Bovaird House’ a dedicated group comprised entirely of volunteers who maintain and operate the museum three days a week.